 The early days were simple.
 Static, no-fuss websites generated using notepad and served over non-encrypted protocols to anyone lucky enough to stumble upon a functional domain.
-As the internet moved from a "flash in the pan" to something much more meaningful things evolved at a rapid pace.
-As we added additional layers to provide scalability, performance, security and development flexibility we moved further away from the simple beginnings and further into an ever-evolving, complex landscape of virtualisation, cloud providers, content management systems, backend and frontend frameworks and autoscaling serving architectures.
+As the internet moved from a "flash in the pan" to something much more meaningful, things evolved at a rapid pace.
+As we added additional layers to provide scalability, performance, security and development flexibility, we moved further away from the simple beginnings and further into an ever-evolving, complex landscape of virtualization, cloud providers, content management systems, backend and frontend frameworks, and autoscaling serving architectures.
 Things became more complex, more expensive, and more prone to break.

 The future sees us move back to lean, secure, static serving while maintaining the benefits we've discovered along the way.

 In the beginning, the web was static.
 We used insecure FTP to ship images, markup, and CSS, and served it directly to our tiny audiences connected via 33.6k modems and paying by the hour.
 They watched with delight as content trickled in, images appearing in chunks, gifs by the dozen, and background midis blaring through small speakers.
 Our webservers hummed along, simply there to pass files along to clients.

 Small companies, forward thinking enough, joined the movement and paid absurd fees to have their websites built, all of which contained exactly 4 pages and had a navbar that looked like this:

 Sometimes they had a crudely sketched map on the contact page, most of the time they did not.

 In 1995, Geocities launched, when there were only a few million people online globally.
 A whole universe of gaudy sites launched, all in a perpetual state of construction.

 It started an era of simple interface driven user generated content.
 It began free expression on the internet, and seeded the early ideas that turned into blog posts and social media networks.

 We got ambitious